FamilySearch Library

-The Family History Library (FHL) is a genealogical research facility in downtown Salt Lake City.
+The FamilySearch Library (FSL), formerly the Family History Library, is a genealogical research facility in downtown Salt Lake City.
 The library is open to the public free of charge and is operated by FamilySearch, the genealogical arm of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 History

-The origins of the FHL can be traced to the founding of the Genealogical Society of Utah (GSU) in 1894.
-Through time the FHL has changed locations within Salt Lake City as follows:
+The origins of the FSL can be traced to the founding of the Genealogical Society of Utah (GSU) in 1894.
+Through time the FSL has changed locations within Salt Lake City as follows: